darachm/itermae/source/usage/tutorial.rst

     singularity exec shub://darachm/itermae:latest itermae

 in the below examples.
+This is especially useful when using ``parallel`` below, as that is included in the ``itermae`` container.

 2. Work on a representative subset
 --------------------------------------

 Generate a representative subset of your sequences to work on.
 I'd recommend no fewer than 100, so that you see common errors.
-You should avoid taking the very first sequences, as those tend to be a bit erroneous.
+You should avoid taking the very first sequences of a real Illumina FASTQ file, as those tend to be a bit erroneous.

 .. jupyter-execute::
     :stderr: